Kraftwerk (album): Composition

 Ned Raggett, writing for AllMusic, describes Kraftwerk as an art rock album with psych roots and "sudden jump cuts of musique concrète noise and circular jamming as prone to sprawl as it is to tight focus".
 Adam Blyweiss saw the traces of "credible jazz, rock noise and funk jiggle", while David Stubbs wrote that the record "oscillates between passages of percussive fury and rhythmless, amorphous experimentalism", and represents a crucial step in Kraftwerk's musical evolution.
 The album is based around repeated note sequences that were pre-recorded and mixed on tape, and diversified by "organ tone clusters" and flute feedback sounds.

 The song "Ruckzuck" is driven by a motorik groove and powerful multi-dubbed flute riff.
 NME characterizes "Ruckzuck" as "skirting around the edges of free jazz".
-According to Stubbs, Schneider's flute playing on the track is comparable to the "breathy fury" of Roland Kirk, within the "linear restraint" of the looped and varispeededed drum cycle.
+According to Stubbs, Schneider's flute playing on the track is comparable to the "breathy fury" of Roland Kirk, within the "linear restraint" of the looped and varispeeded drum cycle.
 "Stratovarius" begins with an "ominous cloud of electronic noise" that evolves into an acid rock improvisation, similarly powered by motorik groove.
 Stubbs highlights the track's "desultory musique concrète clatter" and conference between a guitar-like violin and heavy percussion.
 "Megaherz" is a more subdued track, bringing hints of ambient music, and the only one to feature no drums.
 Pascal Bussy discerns a "cathedral-like quality" in "Megaherz".
 Anderson describes "Vom Himmel Hoch" as a "doomy soundscape", simulating a bombing raid and ending in an apocalyptic explosion.
 The track has slight pitch curves that emulate the Doppler effect.
 Its title refers to "Vom Himmel hoch, da komm ich her", the Martin Luther nativity text set by Johann Sebastian Bach.